Windows OS Hub

 5. Run the FontCache service and reboot your device.

-If you don’t have a Windows 10 (Windows 8.1) installation image, you can copy the directory with the original fonts from another computer running the same OS version or use ready font archives that can be downloaded from the links below:
+If you don’t have a Windows 10 (Windows 11 or Windows 8.1) installation image, you can copy the directory with the original font files from another computer running the same OS version, or use ready font archives that can be downloaded from the links below:

 • Default fonts for Windows 8 – DefaultFontsWin8.zip (197 MB);